Environment Protection (Waste to Resources) Policy 2010

 In accordance with the Objects of the EP Act (Section 10), the EPA requires that stockpiling is conducted in an appropriate manner, not only to prevent or minimise the risk of harm to human health and the environment, but also to support a strong market for recovered resources by circulating materials through the waste management process.

-The Guideline for stockpile management: Waste and waste derived products for recycling and reuse has requirements for the management of potential risks associated with stockpiling and storage of materials (ie waste or other matter).
+The Guideline for stockpile management has requirements for the management of potential risks associated with stockpiling and storage of materials (ie waste or other matter).

 Key concepts for appropriate stockpile management